 How does this affect our roles in childrens’ services?

 For those of us working in mental health services for children, young people and their families, it can be frustrating and disheartening when our interventions and efforts don’t quite suit everyone, or are rejected by a few.
-Our tools commonly include treatments such as Cognitive Behavioural Therapy, Family Therapy, and medication – alongside the most important asset; ourselves.
+Our tools commonly include treatments such as Cognitive Behavioural Therapy, Family Therapy, and medication – alongside the most important asset; the relationships between these families and ourselves.

 While all of these treatments are evidence-based, we know that current services are successful for only around half of those who enter CAMHS (Child and Adolescent Mental Health Services).
 THRIVE is the current national transformation of child and family services.
 THRIVE-like services draw on the networks around a child, seeking to maximise their potential for engagement and accommodate their individual preferences.
 Help can take the form of intervention with any well-placed professional – mental health or not.
 How much are the treatments we currently offer assets-based and led by the interests of the young person?

 How can the arts and culture improve outcomes?